-Property, Plant and Equipment

-The balance of Property, Plant and Equipment held by the Council at 31 March 2021 was £1,331.68 million.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment The balance of Property, Plant and Equipment held by the Council at 31 March 2021 was £1,384.88 million.
 Assets are depreciated over their useful lives which are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 Where an asset is considered specialised or there is no active market, it is valued by the depreciated replacement cost (DRC) method.
 This considers the costs to construct a modern equivalent asset (MEA) to deliver the same service.
 The Council's valuers estimate these values with reference to build costs published by the Royal Institute of Chartered Surveyors.
 Due to the Novel Coronavirus (Covid-19) pandemic, some real estate markets experienced significantly lower levels of transactional activity and liquidity, which resulted in a shortage of market evidence for comparison purposes to inform opinions of value.
-The valuations with valuation dates of 1 April 2020 are reported based on 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book Global, however the assets valued as at 31 December 2020 are not affected by the Material Uncertainty clause.
+The valuations with valuation date of 1 April 2020 are reported based on 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book Global, however the assets valued as at 31 December 2020 are not affected by the Material Uncertainty clause.
 Consequently, less certainty, and a higher degree of caution, should be attached to the valuations than would normally be the case.
+If the useful life of an asset is reduced, depreciation increases and the carrying amount of the asset falls.
+If markets respond differently to the assumptions made the carrying amount of the asset will change.
+Pensions Liability At 31 March 2021, the Council had a net pension liability of £952.13 million.
+Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate The effects on the net pension liability of changes in individual assumptions can be measured.
+For instance, a 0.1% increase in the discount rate assumption would result in liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.